leomrtns/notebooks/README.md

 # Webpage from Jupyter notebooks

+* I should have a "legacy" tab with code that relies on old versions of code.
+In such cases the jupyter notebook doesn't work anymore (unless I also copy here a version of the libraries)

 ## Notes from the original [ipynb website](https://stephenslab.github.io/ipynb-website)

 + You can add option `-j` to the command if you want to control the